 <SG3> Keep Balls in the Field.
 It is expected that some Balls may leave the Field without being scored.
-When this happens, they may be retrieved by a Loader and legally Loaded through the Loading Station.
+When this happens, the Ball must be retrieved by a Drive Team Member or referee, given to a Loader, and re-Loaded.

 - a.
 "Leaving the Field" means that a Ball is outside of the Field Perimeter and no longer in contact with the Field, Field Elements, other Balls, or Robots.
 A Ball that is scored through a Target is not considered to have left the Field. - b.
 If a Ball is removed from a Robot during a <G10> interaction, it is considered "out of the Field" as soon as it is no longer in contact with any Robots. - c.
 If a Ball is on its way out of the Field (as determined by the Head Referee), but is deflected back into the field by a Drive Team Member, field monitor, ceiling/wall, or other external factor, <SG3> would still apply.
 This Ball should be considered "out of the Field," removed by a Head Referee, and given to a Loader. - i.
-If the redirection occurred due to contact with a Drive Team Member, it will be at the Head Referee's discretion whether <G9> or <SG3> should apply. - d.
-Balls which leave the Field during the Rapid Load Period must be returned through the Loading Station; they may not be Loaded directly into a Starting Zone.
+If the redirection occurred due to contact with a Drive Team Member, it will be at the Head Referee's discretion whether <G9> or <SG3> should apply.